dlfelps/dlfelps.github.io/_posts/2022-06-20-Reproducible-Dotnet-Series.md

 1. easily recreate the initial development environment across multiple platforms/architectures
 2. continue to make changes to the code that does not break this process

-In the next few posts I will describe the current (circa 2022) best practices for reproducibility and demonstrate how to apply them to an existing code base.
+In the next few posts I will describe my approach to reproducibility and demonstrate how to apply them to an existing code base.

 #### Footnotes